America has many cities with culture, energy, and history. Some of these places also face serious crime problems.

 8. Kansas City, Missouri

-Kansas City’s seen violent crime go up over the past few years, murders, aggravated assaults, and armed robberies are all on the rise.
-East Kansas City especially has a reputation for gang activity and drug dealing.
-The high crime rate comes from a mix of economic inequality, guns being way too easy to get, and social problems that have been around for decades.
+Kansas City’s violent crime has increased over the past few years; murders, aggravated assaults, and armed robberies are all rising.
+East Kansas City has a reputation for gang activity and drug dealing.
+The high crime rate shows a mix of economic inequality, extensive access to guns, and long-standing social problems.

-That said, Kansas City has a lot to offer.
-The BBQ is amazing, the jazz history is rich, and there’s this genuine Midwestern friendliness you don’t find everywhere.
-To stay safe, avoid the rougher neighborhoods at night and keep your eyes open even when you’re in the popular spots where people go out.
+Kansas City also has a lot to offer.
+The BBQ is well regarded, the jazz history is strong, and the city is known for its Midwestern friendliness.
+To stay safe, avoid rougher neighborhoods at night and stay aware even in popular areas.

 9. Oakland, California

-Oakland’s dealing with serious problems when it comes to both violent crime and property crime.
-Some parts of the city have been fixed up and look really good, but others, especially East Oakland, are still struggling with gang violence, shootings, and robberies.
-Car break-ins are crazy common there, even in areas where tourists go.
-The huge gap between the rich and the poor, plus people not having stable housing, has pushed the crime rates up.
+Oakland faces serious violent and property crime problems.
+Some parts of the city have been improved and look good, but others, especially East Oakland, still face gang violence, shootings, and robberies.
+Car break-ins are common, even in areas that attract tourists.
+The gap between rich and poor, along with unstable housing, has contributed to higher crime rates.

-Look, Oakland’s got a lot going for it despite all this.
-It’s a cultural hub with this incredible activist history and a really vibrant arts scene.
-If you’re visiting, don’t leave anything worth stealing in your car.
-Seriously, just take it all with you.
-And stick to areas where there are plenty of people around.
+Oakland also has much to offer.
+It’s a cultural hub with an active history and a flourishing arts scene.
+If you’re visiting, don’t leave valuables in your car and stick to areas with plenty of people around.

 10. Little Rock, Arkansas

-It has been recorded that Little Rock comes at the top when matters of crime rates arise in the city due to its distinct size.
-Gang activity, shootings, and assaults happen a lot in neighborhoods like Southwest Little Rock.
-The economic problems and neighborhoods that just don’t have the resources they need have made safety a real concern.
+It has been reported that Little Rock ranks among the highest in crime rates among cities of its size.
+Gang activity, shootings, and assaults are common in neighborhoods like Southwest Little Rock.
+Economic problems and limited resources in neighborhoods have caused worries about safety.

-That being said, Little Rock has some nice things going for it.
-The riverfront is scenic and pretty relaxing, and the city’s got important civil rights history.
-If you’re visiting, you can have a good time if you stick to the popular downtown spots and don’t go wandering down empty streets at night.
+Little Rock also has some positive features.
+The riverfront is scenic, and the city’s civil rights history is important.
+If you’re visiting, you can enjoy the city by staying in popular downtown areas and avoiding empty streets at night.

 11. Chicago, Illinois

-Downtown Chicago, the lakefront, and the touristy areas are generally safe, but you still need to pay attention to what’s going on around you.
+Downtown Chicago, the lakefront, and tourist areas are generally safe, but you should still pay attention to your surroundings.

 12. Stockton, California

-Stockton’s dealing with both violent crime and property crime, and a lot of it comes down to economic struggles and gangs being active in the city.
-Central and South Stockton get hit the hardest, that’s where most of the criminal activity happens.
-Shootings, robberies, and assaults are things people worry about regularly.
+Stockton encounters both violent and property crime, and much of it is linked to economic struggles and gang activity in the city.
+Central and South Stockton are most affected; that’s where much of the criminal activity occurs.
+Shootings, robberies, and assaults are regular concerns.

-Despite all the crime problems, Stockton’s got this diverse cultural heritage, and the business district is actually growing.
-If you’re visiting, be careful in areas that aren’t busy, and don’t walk around by yourself once it gets dark.
+In spite of these crime problems, Stockton has a diverse cultural heritage, and the business district is growing.
+If you’re visiting, be careful in quiet areas and avoid walking alone after dark.

 13. Milwaukee, Wisconsin

 Milwaukee has serious problems with aggravated assaults, shootings, and robberies, especially in the north and northwest parts of the city.
-Poverty, unemployment, and gang violence are what’s driving most of the crime.
+Poverty, unemployment, and gang violence are driving much of the crime.

-But Milwaukee’s also got some really cool stuff.
-The breweries are great, the lakefront festivals are a good time, and the sports teams have a loyal following.
-If you want to stay safe, stick to well-lit areas where there are people around, and don’t travel through certain neighborhoods late at night.
+Milwaukee also has attractions worth noting.
+The breweries are well known, the lakefront festivals are popular, and the sports teams have a loyal following.
+To stay safe, stick to well-lit areas with people around and avoid certain neighborhoods late at night.

 14. Philadelphia, Pennsylvania